isaacmillercodes/petstagram-graphql-backend/README.md

 Our schema is where we will define our *Root Query* which will contain all the ways we can access our types.

-If you have a running Express server and you see pet objects coming back from our `/pets` endpoint, checkout to branch `step-2-root-query` or view the step 2 instructions **here**.
+If you have a running Express server and you see pet objects coming back from our `/pets` endpoint, checkout to branch `step-2-root-query` or view the [step two instructions](https://github.com/isaacmillercodes/petstagram-graphql-backend/tree/step-2-root-query).